When is the best time to water my lawn?

 How long should I water my lawn for?

 Most lawns require about an inch of water a week so the roots chase the water and grow deep. but how do you know when you have given the lawn enough water?
 Well, 15-20 minutes with a sprinkler usually does it but the are a couple of variables.
-Such as your water pressure and the kind of sprinkler you use one easy way is to use a straight-sided small container or can in the sprinkler area and seeing how long it takes to fill up to an inch.
+Such as your water pressure and the kind of sprinkler you use one easy way is to use a straight-sided small container or can in the sprinkler area and see how long it takes to fill up to an inch.

 The other method is to use a six-inch screwdriver and push it into the soil.
 If it goes in easily then the lawn has had enough water.